 }

 Build the project (Ctrl + Shift + B).
-In Solution Explorer right click to the ConsoleApp1 project and choose Open Folder in the File Explorer.
+In Solution Explorer, right-click on the ConsoleApp1 project and choose Open Folder in File Explorer.
 Navigate to the bin/Debug directory and keep the window open for later use.

 The code above creates the certificate for you (by pressing F5).
-It saves the certificate to the file.
-It also prints the certificate’s thumbprint.
-Do not close the console window by pressing Enter, keep it open, because you will need the thumbprint later.
+It saves the certificate to the file and prints the certificate’s thumbprint.
+Do not close the console window by pressing Enter; keep it open, because you will need the thumbprint later.

 Navigate to the Key Vault and choose Secrets.

-Upload the certificate from a location you opened in the previous step.
-Choose a name of the certificate.
+Upload the certificate from the location you opened in the previous step.
+Choose a name for the certificate.

-Navigate to the Properties of the Key Vault and keep it opened.
+Navigate to the Properties of the Key Vault and keep it open.

 We can return to the Service Fabric cluster creation wizard.
-In the step 3 we will assign the primary certificate.
+In step 3, we will assign the primary certificate.

-You may see an unexpected error telling you that certificate thumbprint is invalid.
-It may happen when the thumbprint starts with an invisible left-to-right mark character.
-Navigate the cursor after the first letter of the thumbprint, press Backspace two times and type the first letter again.
+You may see an unexpected error telling you that the certificate thumbprint is invalid.
+This may happen when the thumbprint starts with an invisible left-to-right mark character.
+Navigate the cursor after the first letter of the thumbprint, press Backspace two times, and type the first letter again.

 Management & application deployment

 The certificate is the username and password for our cluster.
 It must be installed on the computer used to monitor or deploy applications to the cluster.
-Double click to certificate’s file icon to install it.
-You can install the certificate to the location automatically determined by the Import certificate wizard.
+Double-click the certificate’s file icon to install it.
+You can install the certificate to the location automatically determined by the Import Certificate wizard.

 Deploying applications